Sorting Collection Resources

 Section titled “Things to Consider”Security

-Section titled “Security”- Whitelist allowed fields: Never allow arbitrary field names to prevent SQL injection.
+Section titled “Security”- Never allow arbitrary field names.
+Whitelist the fields that can be sorted to prevent SQL injection.

-- Validate input strictly: Check both field names and sort directions.
+- Validate both field names and sort directions strictly.

 API Design

-- Use consistent naming: Stick to a consistent parameter naming convention (
+- Stick to a consistent parameter naming convention (

-sort,order_by, etc.). - Provide clear errors: Return meaningful error messages for invalid sort parameters.
+sort_by,order, etc.). - Return meaningful error messages when someone uses an invalid sort parameter.